 Set in Boston in 1978, Justine (Brie Larson) has found herself in a tense situation.
 She is an intermediary in a meeting between two dangerous gangs.
-The meeting should be pretty straight forward.
 One gang wants guns and has the money to pay for them.
-The other gang has guns to sell.
+The other gang has guns to sell, so the meeting should be pretty straight forward.
 However, when dealing with high stakes like this, tensions are always high.

 Neither group really trusts the other, so everyone is on edge.
-Nonetheless, both groups have honest intentions, so the meeting is expected to go well.
-However, it would not take much for this meeting to go horribly wrong.
-Everyone is nervous, scared, and there are plenty of weapons to go around.
+Everyone is nervous, everyone is scared, and there are plenty of weapons to go around.
 Unfortunately, one of the gang members had an altercation with a member of the other gang the night before.
-They still have unfinished business, and when they see each other, the meeting begins to take a tragic turn.
+They still have unfinished business, and when they see each other, the meeting begins to take an explosive turn.

 The Pros & Cons